beeware/beeware/docs/tutorial/tutorial-3.rst

       .. group-tab:: Arch Based

-        If your're on an Arch-based distribution, you'll see:
+        If you're on an Arch-based distribution, you'll see:

         .. code-block:: console